ordercloud-api/ordercloud-javascript-sdk/docs/Me.md

 var apiInstance = new OrderCloud.Me();

 var opts = {
+  'catalogID': "catalogID_example", // String | ID of the catalog.
   'categoryID': "categoryID_example", // String | ID of the category.
-  'catalogID': "catalogID_example", // String | ID of the catalog.
+  'depth': "depth_example", // String | Depth of the product.
   'search': "search_example", // String | Word or phrase to search for.
   'searchOn': "searchOn_example", // String | Comma-delimited list of fields to search on.
   'sortBy': "sortBy_example", // String | Comma-delimited list of fields to sort by.